MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 #### Azure Resource Manager template

-You could consider using the [Azure Custom Script Extension](https://docs.microsoft.com/azure/virtual-machines/extensions/custom-script-linux) that downloads and runs scripts on Azure virtual machines.
+You could consider using the [Azure Custom Script Extension](https://docs.microsoft.com/azure/virtual-machines/extensions/custom-script-linux) that downloads and runs scripts on Azure Virtual Machines.
 Click the following button that installs Apache and the PHP 7.3 version using Virtual Machine Custom Script Extension.

 <a href="https://aka.ms/arm-gaming-lamp-install-apache-and-php" target="_blank"><img src="media/azure-resource-manager-deploy-button.png"/></a>